AlexChiang0208/Stock-Investment-Robot-using-NeuralNetwork-and-MeanVarianceModel/README.md

 ```

 #### Modeling
 The part I spend lots of time for testing.
 Because I'm still not a master of deep learning, I try method of exhaustion about the layers, nodes, activation function etc., and then find a best one.
-You must can find the parameters better than mine.
+You must can find the hyperparameters better than mine.
 ```python
 model = Sequential()
 model.add(layers.Dense(128, activation='relu',input_dim=(16)))